 Early intervention services

 Early intervention services are designed to enable young children to be active and successful participants during the early childhood years and in the future in a variety of settings—in their homes, in child care, in preschool or school programs, and in their communities.
-The ESIT program supports parents/family members with information and skills to ensure that they are supported as the most critical influence on their child’s early learning and development.
+The ESIT program supports families with information and skills to ensure they are supported as the most critical influence on their child’s early learning and development.